 Companies that use the outside-in strategy tend to be unaware of their limitations.
 They don’t have as strong of an understanding of what their strengths and weaknesses are.
 And as a result, they can end up blindsided by this issue.

 Many companies succeed initially by starting out with an outside-in approach, but then they aren’t able to maintain it moving forward.

-For example, Dell used an outside-in strategy to earn higher profit margins from its larger customers, even though it usually works the other way around.
-But it didn’t adapt well with changing technologies and customer behavior, so it wasn’t able to sustain its success.
+For example, Dell used an outside-in strategy to earn higher profit margins from their larger customers, even though it usually works the other way around.
+But they didn’t adapt well to changing technologies and customer behavior.
+So, they weren’t able to sustain their success.